Practical Nursing Admission Requirements

 2. Applicants for the Full Time Day Track must have a minimum composite score of 12 on the ACT if taken prior to October 1989 or a minimum composite score of 16 if taken in October 1989 or after with a minimum composite score of 12 on the ACT reading & math subtests.

-5. After notification of acceptance, the student will be required to provide proof of current certification of American Heart Association Basic Life Support Healthcare Provider CPR and to pass a physical examination, a Healthcare Criminal Background Check, and a drug screen prior to entering the program
+5. After notification of acceptance, the student will be required to provide proof of current certification of American Heart Association Basic Life Support Healthcare Provider CPR and to pass a physical examination, a Healthcare Criminal Background Check, and a drug screen prior to entering the program.
+Instructions for these requirements will be communicated following admission to the program during orientation.

-Admission is selective based on such criteria as: ACT score; college credit GPA (a GPA of less than 2.0 will not be considered); specific college courses with a “B” or higher- Anatomy & Physiology I & II with labs, Nutrition, Human Growth & Development, Medical Terminology I & II, current healthcare licensure – EMT, Paramedic, Certified Nursing Assistant, Surgical Technology; and in-district status.
+Admission is selective based on such criteria as: ACT score; college credit GPA (a GPA of less than 2.0 will not be considered); specific college courses with a “B” or higher- Anatomy & Physiology I & II with labs, Smart Start class, Nutrition, Human Growth & Development, Medical Terminology I & II, current healthcare licensure – EMT, Paramedic, Certified Nursing Assistant, Surgical Technology, completion of high school Allied Health program; and in-district status.
 College prerequisites are not required.

 Top ranking applicants will be selected and will be sent an acceptance letter.
 Students must confirm or decline their acceptance electronically through their MyHolmes account.
 Failure to do so will result in forfeiture of their place in the class.
 Students will be required to attend the Practical Nursing orientation prior to attending class.